-- It allows a business to significantly reduce their marketing budget and improve outcomes simultaneously.
+- It allows a business to significantly reduce its marketing budget and improve outcomes simultaneously.
 After all, inbound marketing cost less than outbound marketing.

-- You can attract your ideal clients and can be more selective on who you provide services too.
+- You can attract your ideal clients and can be more selective about to who you provide services to.
 Work with people who don’t mind you making a profit from your services as opposed to dealing with jackwagons that just want the cheapest price in town.

 - Content Marketing improves all sales metrics: It increases inbound phone calls, walk-in traffic, online leads, conversion rates, close ratios, customer loyalty, and profitability.